Student Voice

 The Solution

 To investigate these problems a post-92 university in West Midlands, UK, was selected.
-The research opted for a large (n = 182) group of final-year undergraduate students studying for a business degree and utilized audio feedback and feedforward.
+The research opted for a large (n = 182) group of final-year undergraduate students studying for a business degree and utilised audio feedback and feedforward.
 It is essential to highlight that the idea of feedback is well researched; however, the concept of feedforward is comparatively recent and described as a process that seeks to give constructive advice through a series of points that need to be followed based on the past performance of the learner (Goldsmith 2003; San Pedro, 2012).

 Three assessors were engaged to give audio feedback to students under the headings of introduction, theoretical base of the work, the reflective elements, application of theory to practice, conclusion, and the spelling, grammar, and referencing (Wolstencroft and De Main, 2021).
 The authors signify that these headings ensured consistency of approach to the audio feedback and allowed assessors to personalise comments within broad headings and grading criteria.
 Data collected for this research included a series of recorded interviews, informal feedback requested in seminars about the student experience, and students could also email comments about the process of the authors (Wolstencroft and De Main, 2021).

-The study undertook a thematic approach to analyse the collected data and synthesized multiple sources of information to identify commonalities among various information sources.
+The study undertook a thematic approach to analyse the collected data and synthesised multiple sources of information to identify commonalities among various information sources.
 The analysis of the research findings acted as a bridge between qualitative research (represented by interviews and emails) and quantitative research (primarily the analysis of how students engaged with the comments).

 Measurable impact